-- Arizona: All Arizona schools are closed from March 16 to April 10.
+- Arizona: All Arizona schools are closed through the end of the 2019-2020 school year.
 The Arizona Department of Education’s Office of Communications has posted Guidance to Schools on COVID-19.
-The guidance includes information on pandemic preparedness for schools, school meals, statewide testing, special education considerations and graduation requirements.
+Resources on that page include an interactive map showing where students can receive free meals and a Virtual Resource Hub for teachers and families “to assist them as they plan for non-traditional instruction.”
 The state also provided a Frequently Asked Questions document that addresses which schools are impacted by the closure, online learning, graduation, statewide assessments and student meals.

 - North Dakota: All public and private schools in the state are closed indefinitely.
 The North Dakota Department of Public Instruction has posted School Guidance that contains expectations and general guidance for schools, including, among other things, information on student well-being, how the closures impact special education, online learning, state aid to schools, teacher evaluations and professional development requirements, makeup days for school closures, student attendance, assessment and accountability, and school meals.

 - Washington: All public and private schools are closed for the remainder of the school year.
 Washington compiled online resources for continuous learning that align with state learning standards here, and published a Continuous Learning 2020 resource here.
 The state also published updated Guidance for Long Term School Closures on April 15.
 Guidance for supporting English learners and migrant students and was released on April 27, and guidance for student learning and grading was released on April 21.
 Additional information can be found here.

 Assessments and Accountability

 The U.S. Department of Education and President Donald Trump announced March 20 that schools can apply to waive assessments for the rest of the 2020 school year.
 Waivers have been approved for all 50 states and the District of Columbia.
 The approval letters can be found here.
 Below are examples of state action relevant to assessments and accountability: